joshfinley/joshfinley.github.io/content/posts/2025-04-09-ghidra-program-diffing.md

 Brief post.

 While working in Ghidra recently, I noticed that there is a good amount of shared code between the AMD and Intel provider executables for the Windows Hypervisor (`hvax64.exe`, `hvix64.exe`).
 Accordingly, I wanted to compare disassembly on certain functions, but noticed that the built-in Program Differences tool in Ghidra does not support custom address mappings (or if it exists, its buried in menus).
-This means that if two programs expect different memory locations in memory, the Program Differences tool will not produce immediately useful results.
+This means that if two programs expect different memory locations, the Program Differences tool will not produce immediately useful results.
 Additionally, I did not see an obvious way to do highly specific function or block level diffing.

 A quick google search didn't reveal any cheat-sheet-like guides on how to resolve this without going to an external tool, so I'm writing here to discuss a hack-ish approach to selectively diff when addresses don't line up.
 The approach is a bit sketchy but can be done natively in Ghidra with no special tooling: